-Some gay locals I met in Piazza Bellini mentioned they tend not to go there.
+Some gay locals I met in Naples mentioned they tend not to go there.
 Another guy said he only visits once in a while.
 Their overall opinion was that Depot Napoli can be hit or miss and is usually frequented by tourists.

-If you found it fun, make sure to leave a comment on this guide, or share your experience on Google so others can decide if they would like to go!
+If you found it fun, send wolfyy an email with your experience, or share your experience on Google so others can decide if they would like to go!

-Depot Napoli gay cruising is a bit far outside the Naples city center, so I did not visit.
-However, if you are visiting nearby Macho Lato gay bar, you should probably stop by and check it out!
+Depot Napoli is a bit far outside the Naples city center, so I did not visit.
+However, if you are visiting nearby Macho Lato gay bar, you should probably stop by and check it out.

 Naples Gay Travel Tips

-Perhaps this is an odd tip, but you can drink the water from the tap in Naples!
-Just like the water from the tap in Rome and other cities in Italy, tap water in Naples is safe to drink.
+Perhaps this is an odd tip, but you can drink the tap water in Naples!
+It’s totally safe.
 I drank gallons from the tap and had no issues.